• News

 About Indigenous Tourism BC (ITBC)

-The Indigenous Tourism Association of British Columbia (ITBC) is a non-profit, stakeholder-based organization that is committed to growing and promoting a sustainable, culturally rich Indigenous tourism industry.
-Through training, information resources, networking opportunities, and co-operative marketing programs, ITBC is an important resource for Indigenous entrepreneurs and communities in British Columbia who are operating or looking to start a tourism business.
-ITBC works closely with industry, business, education, and government organizations to help BC’s Indigenous tourism businesses and communities in BC in the development and promotion of quality tourism experiences.
+Through training initiatives, information resources, networking opportunities, and co-operative marketing programs, ITBC is an important resource for Indigenous entrepreneurs and First Nations communities in British Columbia who are operating or looking to start a tourism business.
+ITBC works closely with industry, business, education, and government organizations to support Indigenous tourism businesses and First Nations communities in BC in the development and promotion of authentic Indigenous tourism experiences.

 Destination BC Works With ITBC to: